 We all have a responsibility to be lifelong learners, and how do we ensure the next workforce generation embraces this responsibility as well?
 We need to accompany them, without looking down on them, challenge them to read, learn and discuss their ideas.
 Which means we need to listen and be open to learning from them as well.

 Being a lifelong learner, requires self motivation to learn and do.
 Which means we cannot be afraid to make mistakes but instead aim to learn from our mistakes.
 There is a delicate balance as well in being able to exercise initiative while also knowing when to ask for direction so we can learn from others.

 Lifelong learning is a characteristic that will define the success of a student's career exploration journey.
-Visit our Back to School virtual event page to learn more about how Edge Factor videos, lesson plans, and interactive activities empower students with the information they need to find a rewarding career.
+Our Back to School virtual event includes videos, lesson plans, and interactive activities to empower students with the information they need to find a rewarding career.

 Not an Edge Factor Member yet?
 Have questions?